 Beliefs are values.
 Culture (family or company) is the collective actions of a group (so, culture is a collection of people's beliefs).

 You can get an idea of what someone believes by observing their actions, and by knowing someone's beliefs, you can predict their actions.
 The same is true of an organizational culture--know their beliefs and you know what they'll do.

 When it's easier to do the right thing, A person is more successful, and the culture is Awesome.

 When a group shares values, their behaviors align, and the culture is healthier and more resilient, especially in tough times.
 Of course, you could say the same thing for a drug cartel, but it's hard to consider them nice, isn't it?
 We assume that you want your organization to do some good as well as to make some money.

-- Giving back to your community.
-(A few of the community organizations I give back to are listed on my referrals page.)
+Giving back to your community.
+(I give back 10% of my earnings to community nonprofits and 10% of my time to emerging women leaders.
+A few of the community organizations I give back to are listed on my referrals page.)